 Now he stands beneath the apple blossoms every year where they used to go walking.
-And he tells Her about the summer and the The winter in his heart, And their Apple blossoms.
+And he tells Her about the summer and the autumn, The winter in his heart, And their Apple blossoms.

-That fall, they loved and waited.
+That fall, they loved and

 Now he stands beneath the apple blossoms every year where they use to go walking.
-And he tells Her about the summer and the autumn, The winter in his heart, And their Apple blossoms.
+And he tells Her about the summer and the autumn, The winter in his heart, their Apple blossoms.

 Now he stands beneath the apple blossoms, Every year where they used to go walking.
 Walking: